top of page

 Three observations led to this conclusion:

-2. The change was not systemic, meaning it focused only on restructuring R&D and did not consider other elements of the organizational design that influence organizational performance.
+2. The change was not systemic, meaning it focused only on restructuring R&D and did not yet consider other elements of the organizational design that influence organizational performance.

 Map

 We used Org Topologies to map the existing design and assess the future TOM.
 OT Mapping entails determining the prevalent archetype of each org design unit (teams, managers, etc) involved in the value creation chain and plotting them on the OT map.
+Below is a mapping of the existing org design.

-Org Topologies mapping at GX, existing design
+Org Topologies mapping at XG, existing design

-Org Topologies mapping at GX, existing design
+Org Topologies mapping at XG, existing design

-The current design shows a Head of Product (H) working at the whole business level.
+The design shows a Head of Product (H) working at the whole business level.
 He works with eight Product Managers (items with a P on the map) who work at the capabilities level, each responsible for one team (items with a T on the map, one color representing one capability).

 Each team is locked to one component (capability) of the whole solution.
 And each team depended on (most of) the other teams to deliver customer value (depicted by the lines connecting the teams).